 You are here

-Symptoms may include:
+Symptoms of vaginitis may include:

-- Redness, pain, and swelling of genital area
+- redness, pain, and swelling of genital area

 Tests and Diagnosis

-- Use unscented soaps or no soap on the genitals
+- use unscented soaps or no soap on the genitals

-- Avoid harsh laundry detergents and use a double rinse cycle
+- avoid harsh laundry detergents and use a double rinse cycle

-- Wear loose clothing and cotton underwear
+- wear loose clothing and cotton underwear

-- Avoid over-use of antibiotics
+- avoid over-use of antibiotics

-- Avoid douching, genital deodorant sprays, and scented sanitary products
+- avoid douching, genital deodorant sprays, and scented sanitary products

-- Use an unscented, glycerin-free lube
+- use an unscented, glycerin-free lube